 If you’re new here, start with my 10 Golden Rules and learn how to stock a plant-based pantry.
 Then try some of my reader favorites, like the Moroccan lentil soup, sesame garlic tofu, and date brownies.

 While 90% of my meals are vegan, and I don’t cook with any meat or dairy at home, I don’t identify as vegan.
-I’ve never found labels useful for myself and don’t want to feel like I’m “cheating” if I wanna go out for sushi or pizza.
+I’ve never found labels useful for myself and don’t want to feel like I’m cheating if I have a craving for sushi or pizza.
+In general, I consider myself a weekday vegan and weekend “social omnivore”.